-Brandon and I will soon be coming up on 9 years of marriage, which in some ways feels like we just got married 2 years ago and in others it feels like we have been married a lifetime already.
+Brandon and I will soon be coming up on 9 years of marriage.
+In some ways feels like we just got married 2 years ago and in others it feels like we have been married a lifetime already.
 It is so crazy how time can seem to fly by and crawl simultaneously.
 Many nights before bed we chat about growing old together and how excited we are to still be holding hands at 92 years old, God Willing!
 We pray that we both get to see that day and never take any moment of it for granted.

-1.What do I expect from married life?
+- What do I expect from married life?

-2. What will be my roll in our marriage and what will be my future spouses roll in our marriage?
+- What will be my roll in our marriage and what will be my future spouses roll in our marriage?

-3. Are we both open to having children?
+- Are we both open to having children?
 How many children?

-4. How do I solve problems?
+- How do I solve problems?
 Do we both solve problems the same way and if not what plan of action do we have in the future for solving problems together?

-5. What behaviors or habits in my future spouse sometimes annoy me?
+- What behaviors or habits in my future spouse sometimes annoy me?

-6. Am I concerned that my parents or my future spouse’s parents may interfere in our marriage relationship?
+- Am I concerned that my parents or my future spouse’s parents may interfere in our marriage relationship?

-7. Do we or can we talk candidly about our sexual intimacy in marriage?
+- Do we or can we talk candidly about our sexual intimacy in marriage?

-8. How will we share specific responsibilities in managing our finances?
+- How will we share specific responsibilities in managing our finances?

-9. Have I ever felt that this may not be the right person for me to marry?
+- Have I ever felt that this may not be the right person for me to marry?

-10. Have we talked about our sacramental marriage commitment to each other under all circumstances?
+- Have we talked about our sacramental marriage commitment to each other under all circumstances?
 If not what does that look like?

 These questions allowed us to celebrate our relationship strengths and to talk to each other about topics that needed attention.
-We went into the questions with a positive attitude of I am marrying by best friend, the person I can talk to about anything.
-I whispered in my mind (before we shared our answers), “I will not judge his answers, I will be supportive, I will have patients, I will be kind and I will love”.
-Later Brandon shared with me that he too whispered something in the back of his mind before we share it was, “I will love her, fight for her, support her and lead her closer to Christ”.
+We went into the questions with the positive attitude of “I am marrying by best friend, the person I can talk to about anything”.
+I thought in my mind (before we shared our answers), “I will not judge his answers.
+I will be supportive.
+I will have patience.
+I will be kind and I will love”.
+Later Brandon shared with me that he too whispered something in the back of his mind before we shared.
+It was, “I will love her, fight for her, support her and lead her closer to Christ”.